Kluvos

 When attribution software companies first started popping up over a year or so ago, WE ALL were promised that AI was the answer to the iOS14.5+ problem.

-Of course, if you were press these companies on what they mean by “AI” and how their tech works, you get a variety of answers like:
+Of course, if you were to press these companies on what they mean by “AI” and how their tech works, you would have received a variety of answers like:

 “Sorry, we can’t divulge that.
 That’s our secret sauce.”